 Timberwolves' Luol Deng: Ruled out Tuesday

-Deng (Achilles) will not play Tuesday against the Thunder, Jon Krawczynski of The Athletic reports.
+Deng (Achilles) will not play Tuesday against the Nuggets, Dane Moore of 1500 ESPN in Minneapolis reports.

-Deng was questionable coming in, and he'll now miss a third straight game as he battles soreness in his left Achilles.
-With the Timberwolves playing on the first half of a back-to-back, the veteran should be considered very much questionable for Wednesday's meeting with Detroit.
+Deng will miss an eighth consecutive game as he continues to nurse discomfort in his left Achilles.
+Continue to consider the veteran questionable on a game-to-game basis until the Wolves say otherwise.

 More News